Image of two women walking and shopping for a post covering the best mystery shopping companies.

 What Makes Mystery Shopping Companies Legitimate

 Real companies have a few things in common that make them easy to spot.
 They never charge signup fees.
 They don’t send payments before you’ve completed work.
-They don’t ask you to wire money or purchase gift cards as part of any assignment.
+They don’t ask you to wire money or buy gift cards as part of any assignment.

 Industry Standards